 - The waiting time for children with special needs will depend on the time it takes to match a child with your family.
 For prospective adoptive parents with the capacity to meet identified special needs, the waiting time is likely to be significantly shorter than applications for children from the general China program.

-Western Australia, Victoria, South Australia, and the Australian Capital Territory are the only States and Territories accepting applications for children from the China Special Needs program.
+Western Australia, Victoria and South Australia are the only States accepting applications for children from the China Special Needs program.

 Who can adopt?

-To adopt from China you must first be found eligible to adopt according to your State or Territory’s eligibility requirements for intercountry adoption.
+To adopt from China you must first baustrliane found eligible to adopt according to your State or Territory’s eligibility requirements for intercountry adoption.